-4 practical ways to use SQL and Python in tandem
+4 practical ways to use SQL and Python together for modern data analysis

-TL;DR: You can combine SQL and Python for advanced data manipulation in your day-to-day workflows.
-This post covers four examples of this in practice: ETL processes using dbt and Snowpark, A/B test analysis, customer churn prediction, and building interactive dashboards.
-We also discuss how combining SQL's data retrieval capabilities with Python's advanced processing and visualization tools can significantly improve efficiency and insights in data-driven tasks, while also introducing Polars as a high-performance alternative to Pandas for handling large datasets.
+TL;DR: Combining SQL and Python creates powerful workflows for advanced data manipulation.
+This guide demonstrates four practical examples: ETL processes using dbt and Snowpark, A/B test analysis, customer churn prediction, and interactive dashboards.
+Learn how SQL's data retrieval capabilities complement Python's processing and visualization tools for more efficient data-driven tasks.

 1. Leveraging Python during the transformation using dbt and Snowpark